Ooh! Can’t wait to see this, but probably won’t take the toddler grand babies.

 By my 50s I was Back to Normal

-Also, it is amazing how much food is pushed at us every day.
-I can make three meals out of the portions many restaurants serve today.
+Plus, it is amazing how much food is pushed at us every day.
+I can make three meals out of the portions many restaurants currently serve.

 I can eat almost anything as long as I always watch my portions, but I don’t eat anything I want.
-Again, I had to realize that my body was changing.
+Again, I had to realize that my body changed.
 I learned about fiber, and I started eating a lot of vegetables and fruit (at least five a day).
-I have really developed a taste for vegetables now.
+I really developed a taste for vegetables.
 I love them!
+And a piece of fruit is like eating candy.
+Everything is sweeter since I learned to limit my sugar intake.

-I try to eat a little protein at every meal.
-I eat mostly chicken, fish, and seafood, but every once in a while I love a steak (about the size of a deck of cards).
+I try to eat protein at every meal.
+I eat mostly chicken, fish, and seafood, but every once in a while I love a good steak (about the size of a deck of cards).
 I try to keep it under 6 oz.

 I love bread, but I save my bread calories for whole grain bread.
 If it isn’t whole grain, I don’t eat it (this one is still really hard for me.)
 I also try to eat one carb at every meal.
 It always keeps me from getting hungry.
 My carb portion is always meager and is a whole food (a small potato, brown rice, etc.) I try to stay away from creamy sauces.

 I take some supplements for what I lack.
 I worry about Vitamin D and calcium, though I get most of my calcium from my foods now.
-(I later learned that I was Vitamin D deficient, and my doctor prescribed 10,000 iu a day.
+(I later learned that I was Vitamin D deficient, and my doctor prescribed 10,000 iu a day).
+You can read about what my doctor prescribes here.

 I almost never step on the scales, but I let my clothes give me guidance.
 I never buy a larger size; and when my slacks are too tight or my bra cuts into me, I get real serious.